 Feel free to make your request as general or specific as you like, from particular titles to "10 audiobook thrillers," and the library staff will work to fill your request.
 Due to the added complexity, requests must be placed no later than 8 am on the day that you would like to pick up your materials.

-You may also place holds on individual titles through the library catalog for Crisfield, for Princess Anne, or for Ewell.
+You may also place holds on individual titles through the library catalog for Crisfield or Princess Anne,.
+Please call the Ewell Library during regular operating hours to request material.
 We are currently limited to items on the shelves in the libraries.
 After searching, please use the "Narrow Your Search" option on the left to limit results to your local branch.
 Interlibrary delivery is not operational at this time.
 If you're using the catalog, please also complete the Books to Go form or call to schedule a pickup time.

 Please remember to wear masks and practice social distancing while in the lobbies.